 Process and timeline

-The scholarship process is launched on Tuesday 23 April and closes on Friday 7 June.
+The scholarship process is launched on Tuesday 23 April and closed on Friday 7 June.
 During this time you can submit your scholarship application.
 In the weeks following ILGA-Europe will assess your scholarship application based on the established selection criteria.
 Applicants will be notified about the outcome of the selection process no later than by the end of June.

 In order to allow more people to attend the Annual Conference, ILGA-Europe offers two types of scholarships: